Releases

 While developing you’ll likely want all your changes to applications be

-immediately available in the release. relx
+immediately available in the release. relx provides multiple modes, including

-for this particular use case.
+a mode dev for this particular use case.
 Instead of copying the applications

 that make up the release to the release structure it creates symlinks, so